Research Comment Portal

 Introduction

 Thank you for your interest in the California Air Resources Board (CARB) Research Program.
-CARB is initiating the research planning process for fiscal year (FY) 2024-2025 with a call for research comments and concepts from the public, which is facilitated through a survey.
+CARB has initiated the research planning process for the fiscal year (FY) 2025-2026 with a call for research comments and concepts from the public, which was facilitated through a survey.
+This year, we also started the public engagement process for the upcoming 5-Year Strategic Research Plan, which covers funding years 2025-2030.
 The annual collection of research comments and concepts is an important part of CARB’s engagement with the public to inform program priorities.

 Background

-The annual research planning process is guided by research priorities that are responsive to CARB programmatic goals, emerging air quality and climate issues and public input.
-Public input is collected through various mechanisms, including the annual research concept and comment survey and public meetings.
+The annual research planning process is guided by research priorities responsive to CARB programmatic goals, emerging air quality and climate issues, and public input.
+Public input is collected through various mechanisms, including the annual research concept comment survey and public meetings.
 The annual process begins with a call for project comments and concepts from the public.
 All responses from the public are reviewed and assessed based on their alignment with CARB program needs.
 The Triennial Strategic Research Plan (Plan) provides an overview of past and current research activities, as well as remaining program needs.
+In 2025, CARB will move to a 5-year Strategic Research Plan.
+The new Plan will be presented to the Board for approval and will cover funding years 2025-2030.
 The following criteria are used to prioritize concepts and comments for further development into research projects:

 - Program relevance